Instant Pot BBQ Pulled Pork Tenderloin

 Instant Pot Pulled Pork Tenderloin is a healthy and delicious alternative to Smoked Boston Butt.
 It is BBQ reimagined in a healthier way.
+No mess, no fuss, we do everything in our trusty Instant Pot for a cleaner version all the way around!

-Instant Pot BBQ Pulled Pork Tenderloin is SMOKED BOSTON BUTT's more health conscious cousin.
+Instant Pot BBQ Pulled Pork Tenderloin is SMOKED BOSTON BUTT‘s more health conscious cousin.
 Lots of BBQ pork recipes feature lots of sugar or molasses in their rubs or sauces.
 Even ours!
-We show you how to take our SUGAR FREE BBQ RUB and use it to prepare a delicious pork tenderloin that will rival any pork dish out there.

 We use our favorite kitchen gadget to get the job done in a flash too.
-All without heating up the kitchen or spending hours outside getting the right temperature on a smoker in the southern heat.
-This recipe is perfect anytime you need that BBQ and need it fast!
+All without heating up the kitchen.
+And also without spending hours outside getting the right temperature on a smoker in the southern heat.

 With 6 ingredients, this is just as easy as it is delicious.
 You can use it on any type of protein too.
 We use it often on chicken, fish, beef as well as pork.